mku11/Salmon-AES-CTR/libs/projects/salmon-libs-gcc/README.txt

 To build on a macos machine you will need: brew install gcc make

+If you need TinyAES:
+To download Tiny Aes source code from the project root folder type: git submodule update --recursive --init

 Build:
 make PLATFORM=<value> ARCH=<value> USE_TINY_AES=<value> ENABLE_JNI=<value>
 PLATFORM is the target OS, value: win, linux, macos